 Spiced Tulsi Rose Tea - 2 oz

 Rose (Rosa canina): A floral nervine euphoriant that is well indicated for energetic and emotional imbalances.
 Rose offers itself as a powerful ally for softening and opening the heart, while also helping us to create healthy relational boundaries.
-Rose has a long tradition for grief and anxiety support, and is also a powerful astringent and anti-inflammatory making it a common ingredient in skincare formulas.
+Rose has a long tradition for grief and anxiety support, and is also a powerful astringent and anti-aging agent making it a common ingredient in skincare formulas.

-Ginger (Zingiber officinale): Long associated as a firey tonic, ginger root has a characteristic pungent heat that is indicated for gastrointestinal upsets, poor circluation, and immune support.
+Ginger (Zingiber officinale): Long associated as a firey tonic, ginger root has a characteristic pungent heat that is indicated for gastrointestinal upsets, poor circulation, and immune support.
 Ginger has a stimulating and moving energy and while brings warmth to the heartspace.

 Licorice (Glycrrhiza glabra): Characteristically sweet, Licorice root is a deeply nourishing herb that is widely used in Chinese Medicine and Ayurveda.
-Licorice is a powerful adaptogen, antiviral, and demulcent plant, and is often reached for in times of chronic inflammation, adrenal dysregulation, and general deficiency. *Note: Long term use of licorice may increase blood pressure in those with hypertension.
+Licorice is a powerful adaptogen, antiviral, and demulcent plant, and is often reached for in times of chronic inflammation, adrenal dysregulation, and general deficiency. *Note: Long-term use of licorice may increase blood pressure in those with hypertension.
 Please consult your physician if you have high blood pressure.*